-- Ask: What kinds of things do media specialist do at the library? (buy new books, keep books in order, read stories to children, check books in or out, and so on) - Tell students that one job of the media specialist is to help them find the information they need.
+- Ask: What kinds of things do media specialist do at the library? (buy new books, keep books in order, read stories to children, check books in or out, and so on) - Tell students that one job of the media specialist is to help them find the information they need and to teach them how to independently locate information.